Caring for Patients on the Autism Spectrum

 Patients may have difficulty understanding tone of voice, facial expressions, or body language.
 They may inadvertently seem rude due to their atypical body language or facial expressions (potentially in addition to their use of very direct language).

 Individuals on the autism spectrum often avoid eye contact.
-Do not force a patient to make eye contact, because it may be uncomfortable or may hinder his or her ability to communicate effectively.
+Do not force a patient to make eye contact, because it may be uncomfortable or may hinder their ability to communicate effectively.

 Patients may make repetitive motions, also called "stimming".
 Examples include hand flapping, rocking, or pacing.
 Stimming may be an effective coping mechanism, especially during times of stress such as medical visits.
-Do not assume that a patient is distracted or inattentive just because he or she is fidgeting, making repetitive movements, or avoiding eye contact with you.
+Do not assume that a patient is distracted or inattentive just because they are fidgeting, making repetitive movements, or avoiding eye contact with you.

 Processing speed and real-time communication